Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-72.
 Continuing professional education required for home inspector licensure.

-A. Each licensee shall have completed 16 contact hours of continuing professional education (CPE) during each license renewal cycle.
+A. Each licensee must complete 16 contact hours of continuing professional education (CPE) during each license renewal cycle.
 CPE can be met through classroom instruction, distance learning, or online education technology.

-B. Notwithstanding the provisions of 18VAC15-40-75, the subject matter addressed during CPE contact hours shall be limited to the content areas covered by the board's approved examination.
+B. Notwithstanding the provisions of 18VAC15-40-75, the subject matter addressed during CPE contact hours is limited to the content areas covered by the board's approved examination and the list of acceptable topics provided in 18VAC15-40-73.

-C. The licensee shall not receive CPE credit for the same training course more than once during a single license renewal cycle.
+C. The licensee will not receive CPE credit for the same training course more than once during a single license renewal cycle.

 Statutory Authority